 Ok, you’ve made some lifestyle changes, drink more water, eat more salad, go for a walk a few times a week…so why does that last 20 lbs of weight hang on so stubbornly?
 It’s great you’ve made those changes, but there could be a few factors that thwart your health and weight loss goals:

-- you may have reached a new set point, so what you burn is perfectly balanced with what you consume
+- what you burn is perfectly balanced with what you consume

 - you may not be aware of how your food choices prevent you from breaking through your weight loss barrier

-- you might be fatigued from lack of sleep making it harder to exercise effectively
+- fatigue from lack of sleep makes it harder to for you to exercise effectively

 - Read ingredients carefully and assess your larder.
 Be picky!
 Anything that does not come from a farm or is not simply derived from a natural ingredient is worth researching.
 Go easy on saturated fats and avoid trans-fats completely.
 The more you know, the easier it will be to make healthy decisions.

 - Find inner peace.
-Well, maybe that’s too much to ask, but find ways to unwind.
-High stress levels lead to fat storage, so figure out how to have fun and feel good.
+Perhaps that’s too much to ask, but find ways to unwind.
+High-stress levels lead to fat storage, so figure out how to have fun and feel good.
 A mindfulness practice plus exercise can alleviate stress and help the body be resilient.